ObstinateM/obstilidraw/README.md

 TODO:

-- Have account
-- Create a new draw
-- Save draw to cloud
-- Get draw
-- Basic login? => login + base permission (accepted or not, admin ?)
+- base permission (accepted or not, admin ?)
 - Share a draw with someone?
+- Login page
-- Draw library
+- List page

-IDEA:

-- Prisma ORM
+- Edit page
-- Thumbnail for the draw library